 To do this, the Action Type must be filtered by Warrants with at least one additional piece of information entered, such as a last name.
 However, as much information as possible should be entered since search results are limited.

-How To Find Greenville County Probation Records
+How To Run a Greenville County Probation Record Check

 When accessing the function, interested parties may search the database by name, date of birth, county of domicile, and probationer number.
 From testing various combinations, it appears the best way is to search by both county and last name.